 Canada Fresh Dog Food receives the Advisor’s mid-tier rating of 3 stars.

-The Canada Fresh product line includes 6 canned dog foods.
+The Canada Fresh product line includes the 6 canned dog foods listed below.

 - Canada Fresh Beef Formula [A]

 - Canada Fresh Salmon Formula [A]